bracevac/corrl/README.md

 ## Contributors

-* I thank [@namin](https://github.com/namin) for collaborating with me on the initial Koka prototype.
+* I thank Nada Amin for collaborating with me on the initial Koka prototype.

 ## References